How it all began -The history of Two EE's Farm

 But then Henk got sick.
 He claimed pesticide poisoning, but the doctors said it was the flu.
 Nevertheless, he was sure he had been poisoned by the chemicals, so when he began growing vegetables on his farm, he decided to attempt to grow them without the use of chemicals.
 In the 1960's however, there was no one to turn to for advice about growing without chemicals.

 Henk knew he wanted to stay away from chemicals in fertilizers and sprays, and he set about to find a way.
 Due to poor soil he had trouble with manure-it was too heavy in sodium.
 So he tried using cottonseed meal, fishmeal and blood and bone meal, all with different results.
 For Henk growing chemical-free vegetables became a process of trial and error.

-Mike has worked side by side with his dad from an early age, and has so acquired his dad's growing methods.
+Justin has worked in the family business from a very early age, and has so acquired his grandfather's growing methods.
 For him it is the only way to grow as he himself has never been exposed to the alternative; growing with the use of chemicals.